There’s nothing quite like the slow death of your beloved laptop.

 Little by little, the wheels grind to a halt and you’re left to unleash a volley of abuse usually reserved for a poor Springbok performance.

-TIME have put together a list of tips to do just that, claiming that you can do a fair bit with a few simple tasks:
+TIME has put together a list of tips to do just that, claiming that you can do a fair bit with a few simple tasks:

 The Five-Minute Fix